Important Health Advice

 You will only be placed in quarantine if you are identified as someone at risk of direct exposure to someone who tested positive for COVID-19.
 Please note that the University will directly contact any community member who has been determined to be at risk and needs to quarantine.

 All students who test positive for COVID-19 must isolate themselves.
 The isolation period will last for 10 days from the day the COVID-19 test was performed.
-You will need to remain in your isolation space—meals will be delivered, classes will be taken remotely, and laundry service will be provided.

 Contact Tracing is used by health departments to prevent the spread of infectious disease.
 In general, contact tracing involves identifying people who have an infectious disease, and people with whom they came in contact in an effort to interrupt disease spread.
 Part of the prevention process may include asking people with COVID-19 to isolate and their contacts to quarantine at home.